 How do I know which of my classes will be online and which will be hybrid?

-Both faculty and students have received surveys asking for their preferences for the Fall.
-We will be compiling that information through July and will be able to share the results of that work then.
+Both faculty and students have received surveys asking for their preferences for the Spring.

 Can I still virtually attend a class that will be taught in-person?

 Yes, classes that are taught in-person will also be available to students virtually.
 If there are multiple sections for the same class, we will try to section in-person classes separate from virtual classes, unless there is a specific request for a faculty member that may be teaching in-person where the student wants to take that faculty member’s class.

 Will classes be taught synchronously (live) or asynchronously (recorded)?

 Some classes will be taught synchronously, while other will be taught asynchronously and others will be a combination of both.
 This will mainly depend on the results of the survey and availability of students across time zones.

 How will I stay connected with my instructor and academic adviser while remote?

 Faculty will continue to have office hours as always.
 Additionally, you may ask to meet with your instructor and/or academic adviser as needed.